 Another garden feature with ambassadorial connections is the iron gate at its entrance.
 Forged in the 18th century in Europe, they’d ended up at the French embassy in Washington DC by the early 20th century.
 They were removed during a renovation and bought by Douglas Dillon, former ambassador to France, and donated to the garden.

 In 1587, before the Roanoke colonists vanished, a child was born at the Roanoke settlement, to the daughter of the governor of the colony.
-Declared the first English child born in the Americas, her birth is recorded because her grandfather sailed back to England just a few months later.
-Sometime after her grandfather left, Virginia disappeared with her parents and the rest of the colony.
+Declared the first English child born in the Americas and named Virginia, her birth is recorded because her grandfather sailed back to England just a few months later.
+Sometime after her grandfather left, Virginia Dare disappeared with her parents and the rest of the colony.

 The 1860 statue above, by Louisa Lander, is Virginia Dare as, says her exhibit label, “she may have looked as a grown woman.”
 Lander was an American expatriate living in Rome, so I thought that she was trying for an Italianesque Virginia-as-Aphrodite.
 But apparently it’s Virginia-as-Pocahontas.
 Based on the theory that the lost colonists assimilated into the Croatan tribe, Lander envisioned Virginia growing up to be a Native American princess.